 Other Special Events

 Throughout the year, we are also very fortunate that through the generosity of our many supporters, we sometimes receive complimentary tickets for families to attend events, concerts and sporting matches in Adelaide.
 We endeavour to distribute any tickets in a fair manner based on the needs of our families at that particular time.

 The first 48 hours: after your child died

-The booklet, The First 48 hours: after your child died, contains information for families, friends and support networks to get you through the first 48 hours and also contains information about how to access support in the longer term.
+The booklet, The First 48 hours: after your child died, contains information for families, friends and support networks to get you through the first 48 hours and how to access longer-term support.

 For further information about any of these support services, please contact the Family Service Team on (08) 8239 2211 or via the Contact Us page.